History of the Canada Gazette

 - Providing quality service to clients in both official languages

-To provide better service and further the modernization of CGD operations, the frequency of meetings with clients and partners has increased.
-These meetings promote improved relations between clients, partners and the CGD, and also promote efficiency for all parties.
+To provide better service and further the modernization of our operations, the frequency of meetings with clients and partners has increased.
+These meetings promote improved relations between clients, partners and the CGD, and also create efficiencies for all parties involved.

 In addition, the billing system migrated to SAP/SIGMA, the financial system used in most federal government departments, and invoices are now sent electronically via email.

-In 2012, a method to adjust the CGD insertion rates was put in place.
-Specifically, the consumer price index was used to calculate the annual increase of the costs to publish in the Canada Gazette.
-This had become a pressing matter since the rates had remained unchanged from 1991 to 2012!
+In 2012, we put in place a method to adjust the CGD’s insertion rates.
+Specifically, we utilized the consumer price index to calculate the annual increase of the costs to publish in the Canada Gazette.
+This had become a pressing matter as the rates had remained unchanged from 1991 to 2012!

 In addition, clients and messengers who deliver notices in person for publication in the Canada Gazette may now place them in a specially marked drop box belonging to the CGD, located directly outside its office.

 The CGD sometimes has the opportunity to visit other countries, or to host foreign delegations, with the aim of comparing the processes and practices of each.
-The CGD visited England and France, and welcomed delegations from China, Japan, Singapore, the Netherlands and Egypt.
+The CGD visited England and France, and welcomed delegations from China, Japan, Singapore and the Netherlands.

-In 2011, the CGD had the honour of hosting this meeting in Ottawa.
-Each entity member of the Association must organize, in turn, the annual conference of the Queen’s Printers, and the CGD was given this important mandate in 2011.
+In 2011, the CGD had the honor of hosting this meeting in Ottawa.
+Indeed, each entity member of the Association must organize, in turn, the annual conference of the Queen’s Printers, and the CGD was given this important mandate in 2011.
 If the current schedule is maintained, the CGD will once again host the Association in 2023!

-Further, the CGD collaborated with the Department of Justice to repeal section 13 of the Statutory Instruments Regulations with a view to enabling the transition to an exclusively electronic publication of the Canada Gazette, and also to support the Government’s greening initiatives as part of its sustainable development strategy.
-The paper copy of the Canada Gazette no longer exists since April 1, 2014.
+Then, the CGD collaborated with the Department of Justice to repeal section 13 of the Statutory Instruments Regulations in view of enabling the Canada Gazette to transition to an exclusively electronic publication, and also to support the Government’s greening initiatives as part of its sustainable development strategy.
+As such, the paper copy of the Canada Gazette no longer exists since April 1, 2014.